 When and why did you decide to start writing novels?

 PB: I started writing novels in the 1990s.
-As a history major at UCLA before medical school, I enjoyed writing and a couragetelling an interesting story.
+As a history major at UCLA before medical school, I enjoyed writing and telling an interesting story.
 Your read & critique groups were inspiring and your teaching invaluable in helping me take my skills from an average story teller to an engaging author.

 Your critically acclaimed first published novel, Courage to Heal, was based on a true story.
 Talk about your motivation for telling this story.